 Not all offset accounts are the same, so it pays to check the details.
-Depending on the type of loan you choose, you might want to consider a full or partial offset.
+Depending on the type of loan you choose, you might want to consider a full offset.

 A full offset means that 100% of the funds in your offset account will be deducted from what you owe on your home loan before interest is calculated.

 And while your money is working hard to reduce the interest you pay, your offset account will also be every bit as accessible as an everyday transaction account.

 How many offset accounts can you have per home loan?

 By having multiple offset accounts linked to your home loan, you can manage your finances however you choose while still benefiting from the interest saved by every single cent in your offset accounts.
 It’s a great way to save for a big spend such as a holiday, a new car, or even another property if you are thinking of investing.

 Is an offset account only available with certain types of loans?

 Check if your loan is eligible for an offset account by contacting your financial institution.
 The type of loan may have an impact on the type of offset account available to you (e.g. whether it offers full).

 If you are unable to make additional or lump sum repayments on your home loan, an offset account can give you the benefits of interest-reduction while ensuring your funds are still accessible.

 Is an offset account something that could suit your circumstances?